opentdf/spec/README.md

 OpenTDF represents a modernization of data-centric security concepts originally established in the **IC-TDF** (Intelligence Community Trusted Data Format) specification.
 While IC-TDF utilized an XML-based structure, OpenTDF adopts a more contemporary approach using JSON for its manifest, enhancing flexibility and ease of integration with modern web technologies.

 Furthermore, OpenTDF serves as the foundational layer for other specialized data formats.
-Notably, **ZTDF** (Zero Trust Data Format), developed within NATO contexts, builds directly upon the OpenTDF specification.
-ZTDF extends OpenTDF by mandating the inclusion of specific cryptographic assertions required for NATO use cases, ensuring compliance with their operational requirements.
+Notably, **ZTDF** (Zero Trust Data Format), developed within Five Eyes contexts, builds directly upon the OpenTDF specification.
+ZTDF extends OpenTDF by mandating the inclusion of specific cryptographic assertions required for Five Eyes contexts, ensuring compliance with their operational requirements.

 The detailed specifications for IC-TDF and ZTDF are maintained separately and are not covered within this document.